ehoversten/Teaching_Review/javscript/fundamentals/2-name_value_pair.md

 ### **Object**: A collection of Name/Value pairs (JS)

 ### A **Name/Value pair** is a name which maps to a unique value.
-The name may be dfined more than once, but it can only have one value in any given (execution) context.
+The name may be defined more than once, but it can only have one value in any given (execution) context.

 So in any particular execution context, that is, a section of code that is running, a name can only exist and be defined with one value.